MiqdadProjects/kodekloud-engineer-docker--solutions/LEVEL04/TASK02/task02.md

         container_name: redis
 ```

-**Purpose**: Review the compose file to identify misconfigurations.
+**Purpose**: Review the compose file to identify misconfigurations.Remember to note that their could be any other issues with your docker compose file .

 ---